Eddie McGuire: Bigotry and racism

-Summer Olympics (London)
+London Olympics

 During the 2012 London Olympics, McGuire presented his Triple M radio program from London each weekday.
 In addition, he called events for the Nine Network and Foxtel and co-hosted the opening and closing ceremonies with Leila McKinnon.
 McGuire and McKinnon's commentary of the Olympic opening ceremony was widely criticised in newspapers and on Twitter.
 Errors including spoilers before surprise appearances, ill-timed remarks, reference to the Peter Pan character Captain Hook as Captain Cook, and Abraham Lincoln as a prime minister of the United Kingdom.
 The McGuire and McKinnon commentary was not used for Foxtel's coverage of the opening ceremony.